The 20 Best Melanoma Doctors in Italy

 Milan, IT

-Pier Ferrucci practices in Milan, Italy.
+Pier Ferrucci practices practicing medicine in Milan, Italy.
 Ms. Ferrucci is rated as an Elite expert by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Melanoma, Melanoma of the Eye, Adult Soft Tissue Sarcoma, and Metastatic Uveal Melanoma.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Melanoma, Melanoma of the Eye, Metastatic Uveal Melanoma, and Adult Soft Tissue Sarcoma.

 Elite in Melanoma